 When it comes to a small pond, you probably won’t be able to keep many koi fish.
 If you have a 1500 gallon pond, you can comfortably accommodate around seven koi fish without any major issues.
 However, if you are mixing goldfish with koi fish, you should follow the same guidelines due to the size of the goldfish and the amount of waste they produce.

-How many koi for a 300 gallon pond?
+How many smaller koi fish for a 300 gallon pond?

 When it comes to determining how many Koi can fit into a 300-gallon pond, the general rule of thumb suggests one koi per 300 gallons.